brineylab/grp-paper/README.md

 ultra-deep sequencing of the antibody repertoires of 10 healthy, adult subjects (approxmately 3 billion total antibody sequences).
 This sequencing revealed a massively diversity antibody repertoire with a surprisingly high amount of overlap between the repertoires of different subjects.

 ## Code
 The code used in this project is assembled into a series of Juypter notecooks.
 There are two sets of notebooks, those containing code used for [**DATA PROCESSING**](https://github.com/briney/grp_paper/tree/master/data_processing) and those containing code used to [**MAKE FIGURES**](https://github.com/briney/grp_paper/tree/master/make_figures).
+GitHub will render each of the notebooks, but the code cannot be executed from within GitHub.
+If you'd like to actually run the code contained in the notebooks, you must clone the repository.

 **_NOTE:_** *Whenever possible, the intermediate datasets required to run the code are included in this repository, however, many intermediate datasets are too large to be included.
 In such cases, links to the required datasets are provided in the appropriate notebook.*